 The farm administrator determines how long to make audit trail information accessible before it is archived.

 To configure audit trail archiving

 - In the Console tree, right-click on the farm, then select Archive Audit Trail.
 The Archive Audit Trail dialog appears.

-- Browse to the location where audit trail information will be saved (XML file).
+- Browse to the saved location where audit trail information resides (XML file).
 The Select File to Archive Audit Trail To dialog opens.

 - Select the location, then type the name of the new file in the File name text box.

 - Open the calendar from the End date drop-down menu, then select the date on which the audit trail information should be archived.
 The default is the current date.

 - To remove all audit information, select the Remove information archived from the Audit Trail check box.
-Once the information is removed, it can no longer be accessed directly from Provisioning Services.
-It will only exist in the XML file.
+Once the information is removed, it can no longer be accessed directly from Citrix Provisioning.
+It exists in the XML file.

 - Click OK.